-The gift of eternal life through the death and resurrection of Jesus, is the most wonderful gift of all.
+The gift of everlasting life through the death and resurrection of Jesus, is the most wonderful gift of all.
 It is freely given, but as we accept that gift, we need to heed Jesus' words.
 If we become children of God - children of the Most High, as Jesus said - then we need to show that in our lives.
-Show our family resemblance, if you like.
+To show our family resemblance.

 But we live in a fallen world.
 There are people who will be our enemies.
-The question for us is how we deal with them.
-Do we try and outlive and outlast them?
+The question for us is how do we deal with them?
+Do we fight them?
 Do we try and undermine or discredit them?
-Do we fight them.
+Do we shout them down?
+Do we hate them?
 Or do we love them, no matter what the cost, just as God first loved us?